-The ineffective effect of the hedge arising from the accounting designation made (REN contracted a trading derivative to economically hedge this ineffectiveness see Trading Derivative).
+• The ineffective effect of the hedge arising from the accounting designation made see Trading Derivative).
 This inefficiency is caused by the change in the interest profile of the hedging instrument, which pays a variable rate in the period from 2019 to 2024.